steveknipmeyer/ModelRelief/ProjectNotes/Issues.md

 #### NormalMaps
     It appears that NormalMap gradients lose some high frequency detail.
 #### Solver
-    A default relief size of 1024 leads to a Chrome exception.

     Orthogonal planes (e.g. House) do not generate constant Z depths.

     Zoomed Orthogonal views of House yield malformed meshes.